All Episodes

 All right, when we come back, Rand Paul, what to do for health care, the latest on the surveillance issue with Pat Buchanan and much more.

-All right, hour two, Sean Hannity show, write down our toll-free telephone number.
+Write down our toll-free telephone number.

 You want to be a part of the program.

-Also we have Pat Buchanan at the bottom of this hour.
+Also, we have Pat Buchanan at the bottom of this hour.

 All right, so the health care bill, they didn't have the votes in the House.

-And here is the President's reaction and Mark Meadows of the Freedom Caucus' reaction to this on Friday.
+And here is the president's reaction and Mark Meadows of the Freedom Caucus' reaction to this on Friday.

 Listen.

-I think you know I was very clear because I think there wasn't a speech I made or very few where I didn't mention that perhaps the best thing that could happen is exactly what happened today.
+I think you know I was very clear because I think there wasn't a speech I made or very few where I didn't mention that perhaps the best thing that could happen is exactly what happened today because we'll end up with a truly great health care bill in the future after this mess known as Obamacare explodes.

 So I want to thank everybody for being here.

-Uh it will go very smoothly, I really believe.
+It will go very smoothly, I really believe.

 I think this is something that certainly was an interesting period of time.